-The electricity industry is principally comprised of four components: generation, transmission, distribution and marketing of energy and other services in wholesale and retail markets.
+The electricity industry is principally comprised of four components:

-Generation is the production of electricity.
-Transmission is the transfer of electricity across high-voltage power lines from generating facilities to local areas.
-Distribution is the delivery of electricity within local areas to homes and businesses using relatively low-voltage power lines.
-Energy marketing relates to the purchase of large amounts of electricity or equivalent financial products and the subsequent re-selling in smaller quantities to third parties in either the wholesale or retail markets.
+- Generation the production of electricity; - Transmission the transfer of electricity across high-voltage power lines from generating facilities to local areas: - Distribution the delivery of electricity within local areas to homes and businesses using relatively low-voltage power lines; and - Energy marketing and other services the purchase of large amounts of electricity or equivalent financial products and the subsequent re-selling in smaller quantities to third parties in either the wholesale or retail markets.

 Electricity has traditionally been generated in large, multi-unit, centralized facilities.
-These facilities are usually classified by: (i) the type of fuel used; (ii) capacity, typically expressed in MW; and (iii) dispatch mode (being whether or not the electricity generated by a particular facility is dispatched to meet peak, intermediate or baseload demand).
-The energy produced by a facility is generally expressed as its output over the time the facility operates, typically in terms of MWh.
+These facilities are usually classified by:

+- (i) the type of fuel used; - (ii) capacity, typically expressed in MW; and - (iii) dispatch mode (being whether or not the electricity generated by a particular facility is dispatched to meet peak, intermediate or baseload demand).

+The energy produced by a facility is generally expressed as its output over the time the facility operates, typically in terms of megawatt-hours (MWh).
 New supply from smaller scale, largely intermittent, renewable sources such as wind, solar and bio-energy is being integrated into the power system, connected either directly to the transmission system or embedded in distribution networks.
 Distributed generation involves production of electricity closer to end users and away from large scale production facilities that require more transmission.
 Electricity systems typically require new capital expenditures and processes in order to accommodate intermittent generators.